 This is the seventh event in our time series.
-Since this event took place after the market close, it is timed as occurring on October 13.
-In addition, on the morning of October 13, the RRA was passed by the lowerhouse.
+Since this event took place after the market closed, it is timed as occurring on October 13.
+In addition, on the morning of October 13, the RRA was passed by the lower-house.
 The seventh event date therefore constitutes both of these events.
-However, as the compromise agreement implied that passage was all but certain, we interpret market changes on that date as primarily reflecting the terms of the compromise.
+However, the compromise agreement again already implied that passage was all but certain.
+We therefore interpret market changes on that date as primarily reflecting the terms of the compromise.